 Couple this with Manannan deciding last minute that he wants to get his cloak out, can be the stuff of short-break nightmares.

-With Titan now running direct flights from the Isle of Man to Iceland, the time to dig out those mittens and immerse yourself in some Nordic mythology has never seemed so right.
+Enter the ultimate dream…direct flights from the Isle of Man to Iceland.
+Time to dig out those mittens and immerse yourself in some Nordic mythology has never seemed so right.

 My love of Iceland first manifested over my love of Björk, particularly the lead single from her third solo album, Homogenic.